klieret/wandb-offline-sync-hook/README.md

 ### How does `wandb-osh` solve the problem?

-1. You add a hook for `ray tune` or `wandb` that is called every time an epoch concludes (that is, when we want to trigger a sync).
+1. You add a hook that is called every time an epoch concludes (that is, when we want to trigger a sync).
 2. You start the `wandb-osh` script in your head node with internet access.
 This script will now trigger `wandb sync` upon request from one of the compute nodes.

 ### How is this implemented?